Steam's top 20 new releases in October include Destiny 2 and Postal 4

 - Atelier Ryza: Ever Darkness and the Secret Hideout

-And here are the top five free releases for October, because they make money too.
+And here are the top six free releases for October, because they make money too.

 - Destiny 2

-Note: Update: The top free releases section originally listed only five games, but was meant to have six, including NGU Idle (and now does).